colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-05-20-265770-c-in-a-nutshell-by-ray-lischner.md

 share: true
 ---

 Are you a programmer looking to master the C++ programming language?
-Look no further - "C++ in a Nutshell" by Ray Lischner is the perfect resource for both beginner and intermediate C++ developers.
+Look no further - "C++ in a Nutshell by Ray Lischner is the perfect resource for both beginner and intermediate C++ developers.
 This book provides a comprehensive overview of the C++ language, covering important concepts, syntax, and practical examples to help you write efficient and robust C++ code.

 ## Why "C++ in a Nutshell" is the Go-To Resource